Names of kings and queens

 Léopold bold people; borne by three kings of the Belgians

-Maximilian the greatest; Holy Roman Emperor Maximilian I, and Emperor Maximilian of Mexico
+Maximilian the greatest; famously borne by Holy Roman Emperor Maximilian I; famously borne by Emperor Maximilian of Mexico

-Nicholas victory of the people; Tsar Nicholas II, the last emperor of Russia
+Nicholas victory of the people; famously borne by Tsar Nicholas II, the last emperor of Russia

-Peter rock; Peter the Great, founder of the Russian Empire
+Peter rock; famously borne by Peter the Great, founder of the Russian Empire

 Which of these fits YOUR family? →